Onyelechie/onyelechie/README.md

 ### &nbsp;About Me :
-- Interested in Software Engineering, Data Science and Quantitative Trading -I am studying at the University of Manitoba.
+- Interested in Software Engineering, Data Science and Quantitative Trading
+- I am studying at the University of Manitoba.

 -How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-Ebere-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/eberechukwu-onyelechie-80b81a225/)